CarInsurance.com Insights

 What factors make doctors and engineers more likely to pay lower car insurance rates than other professionals?

-Many insurance companies consider doctors and engineers low-risk drivers, leading to lower car insurance costs than those in other professions.
+Many insurance companies consider doctors and engineers low-risk drivers, leading to lower car insurance costs than for other professionals.

 Resources & Methodology